bsdfbenchmark/bbm/docs/source/reflection.rst

 3. ``BBM_DEFAULT_CONSTRUCTOR`` leverages reflection to create the argument list for the constructor, and to copy the arguments to each of the reflected attributes.

+4. ``bbm::toString`` and ``bbm::fromString`` will leverage reflection to
+   serialize and deserialize a type with reflection support.
+Note: deserialization requires that the type is also trivially constructible.